Sega Master System Architecture

 Allocated Screen map with selected area marked.

-A background layer is a large plane where static tiles are drawn.
-To place something here, there’s another area on VRAM called Screen map that takes 1.75 KB.
+The background layer is a large plane where static tiles are drawn.
+To place something here, there is another area in VRAM called Screen map, which takes 1.75 KB.

-This enables developers to build a layer of 896 tiles (32x28 tiles) [7], but if we do the math we’ll see that this layer is larger than the display resolution of this console.
+This allows developers to build a layer of 896 tiles (32x28 tiles) [7], but if we do the math, we see that this layer is larger than the display resolution of the console.
 The reality is, only 768 tiles (32x24 tiles) are visible, so the visible area is manually selected at the programmer’s will.
-Hence, by slowly alternating the X and Y coordinates of the selected area, a scrolling effect is accomplished.
+Also, by slowly alternating the X and Y coordinates of the selected area, a scrolling effect is achieved.

-Each entry of the map is 2 bytes wide (as wide as the VDP data-bus) and contains the address of the tile in the Character generator and the following attributes:
+Each entry in the map is 2 bytes wide (matching the width of the VDP’s data bus) and contains the address of the tile in the Character generator, along with the following attributes:

-Curiously enough, there are 3 unused bits in the entry that the game can use for other purposes (i.e. extra flags to assist the game engine).
+Curiously enough, there are three unused bits in the entry that the game can use for other purposes (e.g., extra flags to assist the game engine).

 Sprites